kylefernandadams/jruby-cmis/README.md

 ### Getting a property explicitly

 Each object type has a known set of properties, and you can retrieve these explicitly.
-For example, the document type has a set of properties described by the DocumentProperties interface (http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/DocumentProperties.html), and you can use the methods on this interface to retrieve the value a property.
+For example, the document type has a set of properties described by the [DocumentProperties](http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/DocumentProperties.html) interface, and you can use the methods on this interface to retrieve the value a property.

 ```ruby
 # For root folder